 Sport and Youth Crime Prevention

-The Sport and Youth Crime Prevention programme brings together the criminal justice system and the community sport sector to work together to use the power of sport to prevent young people from becoming engaged in youth crime and violence.
+The Sport and Youth Crime Prevention programme unites the criminal justice system with the community sport sector.
+This collaboration harnesses the power of sport to deter young people from engaging in youth crime and violence.

 The project works with statutory agencies including the Police, Youth Offending Service, Probation along with the voluntary sector, linking them with over 65 trusted, locally based specialist community sport and activity providers.
 Importantly, the project works closely with the Essex Violence and Vulnerability Unit to assist in their efforts to reduce serious youth violence.

 A significant network of locally trusted organisations has been built by the team and the Active Essex Foundation are becoming more embedded across the place-based teams within Active Essex to ensure a proportionate universalism approach is taken.
-As a result areas with higher deprivation and inequality, and areas where young people are suffering from a lack of transport links, urban isolation and pockets of exploitation and criminality has helped to tailor the charity's efforts.
+Active Essex Foundation have concentrated most efforts on areas of high deprivation and inequality, criminality and exploitation in line with evidence, recognising however, the difficulties caused for young people, by the lack of transport links and rural isolation.

 Key projects and programmes to take note of, have been the Violence and Vulnerability Unit 'Listening Project' helping partners involved stay more informed about the local need, Sport and Life Skills Project, BoxSmart on the Ropes and Girls Inspired.